-Recipes Roundup: Here’s a scrumptious selection of Japanese salad recipes to wow your guests at a party!
+Here’s a scrumptious selection of Japanese salad recipes you can make and enjoy year-round.

 So here are some popular Japanese salad recipes to complement your main dishes.
 I also included a few Western-style salads that are well-loved in Japan.
 Best of all, most of these recipes can be prepared in a short time.

-With these 15 tasty, vibrant, healthy, easy-to-follow salad recipes, I hope you enjoy your vegetables all year around!
+With these 15 tasty, vibrant, healthy, easy-to-follow salad recipes, I hope you enjoy your vegetables all year round!

 15 Easy Japanese Salad Recipes

-One of the most popular side dishes in Japan (known as Osozai お惣菜), Spinach Gomaae is dressed in a nutty aromatic sauce where freshly toasted & ground sesame seeds combined with soy sauce, sugar, sake and mirin for mighty flavor.
-This easy salad not only compliments all Japanese foods, it also makes a healthy addition to your bento lunches as well!
+This spinach salad is dressed in a nutty aromatic sauce where freshly ground sesame seeds combined with soy sauce, sugar, sake and mirin for a mighty flavor.
+This easy salad not only compliments all Japanese foods, but it also makes a healthy addition to your bento lunches!

 Wafu dressing simply refers to “Japanese-style salad dressing”, where the mixture consists of soy sauce, rice vinegar, and vegetable oil.
 There are plenty of variations of wafu dressing, but my recipe includes grated onion for extra zing and flavor.
 This popular Japanese dressing is so versatile that you can enjoy it with any combinations of salad.